-Irrespective of the time of the year you are visiting Rome, it is definitely an incredible place to visit!
-However, a number of things to consider before making the decision to visit Rome may include the weather, events, and the financial burden on your wallet.
+Whenever you visit Rome, it is definitely an incredible place to visit!
+However, you might want to consider what the weather, events, and the costs will be like in different periods.
 If you don’t mind the crowds, you may decide to visit during Christmas or the holy week.
-Typically, October through April are the best periods to visit the eternal city.
+Typically, October through April is the best period to visit the eternal city.
 Traveling during these months, with the exception of the aforementioned holidays, will reduce crowds and costs of transportation and hotel rooms.

 WEATHER CONDITIONS IN ROME

-Rome experiences a Mediterranean climate, which brings about a warm, humid summer.
-During July and August, the temperature could rise as high as 90°F. The rest of the year experiences temperature possibilities below 40°F. January is the coldest of all the months, while October and November experience the heaviest rains.
-The months of intense rainfall or the poorest overall weather slash accommodation prices, making them very affordable.
+Rome has a Mediterranean climate, which brings a warm, humid summer.
+During July and August, the temperature could rise as high as 90°F. The rest of the year experiences temperatures below 40°F. January is the coldest of all the months, while October and November experience the heaviest rains.
+The months of intense rainfall and the poorest overall weather have the lowest accommodation prices, making them very affordable.

 FESTIVALS AND EVENTS IN ROME

-Summer and winter seasons in Rome are slated with religious celebrations and cultural events.
+Summer and winter seasons in Rome are filled with religious celebrations and cultural events.
 In late June every year, the Festa Di San Giovanni is held in the city.
 This is an important cultural event when people usually focus on eating, listening to music, and dancing.
-Other popular celebrations include Easter and Christmas, which are both the main religious festivals of the year.
+Other popular celebrations include Easter and Christmas, which are the two most important religious festivals of the year.

 SPRING IN ROME

-The weather condition during spring makes this season a great time to visit Rome.
-In March, the weather is a bit variable and chiller.
-In April, the weather becomes warmer.
-If you will be visiting during the holy week, then be prepared to pay extra for lodgings and other provisions.
+The weather conditions during spring make this season a great time to visit Rome.
+In March, the weather is a bit variable and chiller but in April the weather becomes warmer.
+If you will be visiting during the holy week in Easter, then be prepared to pay extra for lodgings and other provisions.

 Hotel prices are extremely high this week.
-During Easter, thousands of Christians make their visits to Rome to have a view of the museums and the churches.
-The prominent places people visit include the Vatican museum and St. Peter’s Basilica.
-People visit to watch the pope will take charge of special ceremonies and give his blessing on Easter Sunday.
+During Easter, thousands of Christians make their visit to Rome to have a view of the museums and the churches.
+The main places people visit include the Vatican museum and St. Peter’s Basilica.
+People also come to watch the pope lead special ceremonies and give his blessing on Easter Sunday.

 SUMMER IN ROME

-May through June mark the beginning of summer in Rome and that is a good time to make a visit to Rome because the day time will be mild and the night will be a little chilly.
-During the shoulder season in time past, tour operators and hoteliers often offer good travel deals.
-As time passed, tourists have found out that the so-called “shoulder period” is a more cost effective time to visit the eternal city.
+From May to June marks the beginning of summer in Rome and this is a good time to visit Rome because the daytime will be mild and the night will be only a little chilly.
+During the “shoulder season”, tour operators and hoteliers often offer good travel deals, which makes it a cost effective time to visit the eternal city.

-As a result, more people visit at this time, making it difficult to find unoccupied lodging places at those good discounts.
-If you plan your trip well in advance, you may find the good deals of these months.
-Rome is more filled with tourists than locals in August.
+As a result, more people visit during this time, making it difficult to find unoccupied lodging places with those good discounts.
+However, if you plan your trip well in advance, you may find some good deals during these months.
+Rome tends to have more tourists than locals in August.
 So, if you plan to visit in August, be ready to meet more internationals than Italians.
-Many Romans and Italians in general go on vacation in August, escaping the cities for the seasides, More amenities like restaurants, hotels and museums are more readily available and affordable.
-August 15 is the actual holiday which serves as the summer break for many Italians, but they take off for a minimum of two weeks, typically more, if not the whole month.
+Many Romans and Italians in general go on vacation in August, escaping to the seaside.
+Italians take off a minimum of two weeks, if not the whole month, for summer break.
 In a nutshell, hotel rates are way lower in August.

 FALL IN ROME

-The best weather condition in Rome in terms of temperature is experienced from mid-September through October, also marked by chilly weather during the nights with more mildly tempered days.
-Rain falls the mot during November and fall is usually the rainiest season in this city.
-However, if you don’t like the heavy crowds of other seasons and don’t mind some rain or the accompanying disturbances it may cause, you are very much welcome to visit Rome during fall.
+The best weather conditions in Rome in terms of temperature are experienced from mid-September through October, marked by chilly weather during the nights with more mildly tempered days.
+Rain falls the most during November and fall is usually the rainiest season in this city.
+However, if you don’t like the big crowds of other seasons and don’t mind some rain, you are very much welcome to visit Rome during fall.

 WINTER IN ROME

-The Christmas period in Rome gives you the opportunity to visit the Vatican City during an important Catholic holiday with less of a crowd than that of Easter.
-With cold weather, the atmosphere is festive and cosy.
+The Christmas period in Rome gives you the opportunity to visit the Vatican City during an important Catholic holiday.
+With cold weather, the atmosphere is festive and cozy.
 The Christmas market in Piazza Navona is a must-see during this season.

-Also, theaters are opened for you to visit to escape some of the winter chill.
+Also, theaters are always open to visit to escape some of the winter chill.
 In addition, there are performances and musical pageants.
-However, hotel prices are high during Christmas period and through the New Years Day.
-However, if you travel to Rome after the New Year celebration in the period of January to March, before Easter, hotel prices will be cheaper.
+However, hotel prices are high during the Christmas period and until New Years Day.
+However, if you travel to Rome after New Years Day, in the period between January and March, and before Easter, hotel prices will be cheaper.